scooptix/simpl3r_prot3ct_init/README.md

 If you are encountering errors during the execution, note the logged mint Ids and use `update_with_mintIds.ts` to rerun speficic IDs.

-If you encounter a large number of such errors, make sure you are using a RPC Node that can handle large quantities of requests, or reduce the `BATCH_SIZE` in `theft_protection.ts`
+If you encounter a large number of such errors, make sure you are using a RPC Node that can handle large quantities of requests, or reduce the `BATCH_SIZE` in `theft_protection.ts` and make sure you have sufficient funds in your Update Authority wallet (at least 0.1 SOL, transaction cost per NFT is 0.000005 SOL)

 **CONFIG**